ivysanchez/AI-vs-Human-Text-Detection/README.md

 3. **Cross-validation for hyperparameter tuning** — replace single test-set model selection with k-fold CV on the training set to eliminate the small optimistic bias in the Phase 6 results.
 4. **Content-type stratification** — extend stratified splitting to include content type in addition to label.
 5. **Multi-LLM evaluation** — test on Claude, Gemini, and Llama outputs to measure robustness across generators (Gemini API was unavailable during development).
-6. **Streamlit LIME integration** — add inline word-highlight LIME explanations to the deployment app.

 ---

 ## Reproducibility

-> ⚠️ **Slight numeric variation (±0.001 F1) is expected across reruns.** This is due to LightGBM internal histogram binning differences and is not a bug.
-To minimize variation, follow the steps below.
+> ⚠️ **Slight numeric variation (±0.001 F1) is expected across reruns.** To minimize variation, follow the steps below.

 To get identical results on every run: